adaptlearning/adapt-contrib-narrative/README.md

 **\_layout** (string): This defines the horizontal position of the component in the block.
 Acceptable values are `full`, `left` or `right`; however, `full` is typically the only option used as `left` or `right` do not allow much room for the component to display.

 **instruction** (string): This optional text appears above the component.
-It is frequently used to guide the learner’s interaction with the component.
+It is frequently used to guide the learner’s interaction with the component.<br>

 **mobileInstruction** (string): This is optional instruction text that will be shown when viewed on mobile.
-It may be used to guide the learner’s interaction with the component.
+It may be used to guide the learner’s interaction with the component.<br>

 **\_hasNavigationInTextArea** (boolean): Determines the location of the arrows (icons) used to navigate from slide to slide.
 Navigation can overlay the image or the text.
 Set to `true` to have the navigation controls appear in the text region.